Zell am See & the Eagle's Nest

-Wonderful Alpine views in the stunning Grossglockner Hohe Tauern National Park forms the backdrop of this fascinating Zell am See rail tour.
-From our base in the heart of the Austrian Alps, we explore Salzburg and Hitler's former mountain retreat at The Eagle's Nest.
+Wonderful views over the stunning Lake Zell forms the backdrop of this fascinating Zell am See rail tour.
+From our base in the heart of the Austrian Alps, we explore Salzburg and Hitler's mountain retreat at The Eagle's Nest.

 We meet our Tour Manager at Great Rail Journeys' dedicated Departure Office in London St Pancras International today before leaving for Brussels by Eurostar.
 As we travel in Standard Premier Class, a light meal and drinks are served at our seats.
 On arrival in Brussels, we change trains and continue onwards to Germany, arriving in Cologne for an overnight stay at a centrally located hotel.
 We dine together in the hotel this evening.